The eta invariant in the doubly K\"ahlerian conformally compact Einstein case: Introduction

 \section{Introduction}

 In \cite{h}, Hitchin computed an obstruction, in terms of a bound on the eta invariant for a conformal structure on the $3$-sphere to be induced from a complete self-dual Einstein metric on the $4$-ball.
 Following LeBrun \cite{l}, such conformal structures are said to have \emph{positive frequency}, drawing on an analogy between this case and the classical obstruction for a smooth function on the circle to be the boundary value of a holomorphic function on the disk.
-Hitchin also computed the eta invariant in various examples.

-In this paper we give a formula for the eta invariant of a conformal structure induced from on another type of asymptotically hyperbolic Einstein metric in dimension four, namely one that is conformal to a (conformally compact) K\"ahler metric, and satisfies additional technical assumptions.
-The fact that one has a formula and not a bound suggests that such conformal structures should satisfy certain uniqueness properties.
-This conforms with the known uniqueness of these types of Einstein conformally K\"ahler structures, and in fact the relation is known in some cases (see \cite[Remark 3.4]{and} (but note that there can be two non-isometric {\em K\"ahler structures} conformal to isometric Einstein metrics).
+In this paper we give formulas for the eta invariant of a conformal structure induced from another type of asymptotically hyperbolic Einstein metric in dimension four, namely one that is conformal to a (conformally compact) K\"ahler metric, and satisfies additional technical assumptions.
+These formulas are obtained via moment map techniques, specifically the Duistermaat-Heckman Theorem.
+The assumptions are either that the K\"ahler metric admits a special K\"ahler-Ricci potential in the sense of \cite{dr-ma1,dr-ma2}, or that it is part of an ambitoric structure, in the sense defined recently by Apostolov et. al. \cite{acg}, as well as a toric one.
+Common to both cases is the existence of a second, oppositely oriented complex structure, with respect to which one has a second K\"ahler metric in the conformal class, which plays a major role in the derivation of the formulas.

-Applying the results of~\cite{dr-ma1, dr-ma2}, it is shown that such conformal structures must live on circle bundles over Riemann surfaces (so there is an intersection with the examples of Hitchin).
-Our formula is thus computed using only geometric premises, and from these one deduces to which spaces the formula applies.
-In terms of the notion of frequency, it may be said that what characterizes this case is a natural way of measuring, in terms of scalar curvature of appropriate K\"ahler metrics, the balance between the ``amount'' of positive and negative frequency present.
-Finally, as is natural for this case, well-known symplectic techniques are employed in the computation.

-We end by noting that in the last section of this article, we consider the application of the formula to conformal compactifications which extend to closed manifolds, such as Hirzebruch surfaces.
+Section \ref{two} is devoted mainly to a review of the theorem of Hitchin.
+Section \ref{skrbd} gives an overview of the classification of metrics with a special K\"ahler-Ricci potential in the case of a manifold with boundary, and also discusses the dual K\"ahler metric.
+In Section \ref{formulas} the two formulas are derived.